LisanHub/LisanHub/README.md

 ## 🧠 About Me

 As a research enthusiast, my work sits at the intersection of machine learning, predictive maintenance, and a growing focus on quantum machine learning.
 I bring international academic experience through the Erasmus+ program and am currently contributing to peer-reviewed research spanning from systematic reviews to applied modeling.
-I am looking for the next challenge that takes me beyond my current research scope.

 > *"I am looking for the next challenge that takes me beyond my current research scope."*